 How LGBTQ+ and gay-friendly is Dutchess County?

 Yes, Dutchess County can be considered to be an LGBTQ+ friendly destination in the USA.
 In the 2020 United States presidential election, Democrat Biden won with a lead of 23% in New York State and with a lead of 18% in the Hudson River Valley and urban Upstate counties.
 Inspiring, new, and mostly liberal tendencies are coming from New York City and numerous national, and international students.
-Dutchess County is home to six colleges and universities, including the prestigious Culinary Institute of America (short CIA), Bard, and Vassar College.
+Dutchess County is home to five colleges, including the prestigious The Culinary Institute of America (short CIA), Bard College, and Vassar College.
 However, LGBTQ+ travelers in Dutchess County are visiting the countryside, away from the extensive gay and nightclub scene of New York City.
 Our advice is to be aware of where you are and who you encounter.

 Recourses for LGBTQ+ folks & travelers in Dutchess County

 - Spartacus Gay Travel Guide: Rank 31 for the USA (in 2021)

 - Wikipedia Gay USA: LGBT rights in the USA